5 Boutique Aussie Music Festivals To Add To Your Bucket List

 They might not be on the same scale as Burning Man and Tomorrowland, but Australia’s boutique music festivals are worth taking note of.
 From world music to arts festivals, there are a handful of Australian festivals that should be on your bucket list.

-Before you get stuck in to planning your festival ticket purchases across the globe for 2018, take these five Aussie offerings into consideration.
+Before you get stuck in to planning your festival ticket purchases across the globe for the next 12 months, take these five Aussie offerings into consideration.

-If ever there was a way to get more young’uns visiting Australia’s Capital Territory, Spilt Milk is it.
+If ever there was a way to get more young’uns visiting the Australian Capital Territory, Spilt Milk is it.
 Although still only in its infancy, the two-year-old festival has already gained an impressive following.
 In fact, tickets to this year’s event sold out in just a few days.

-Only a three-hour drive south of Sydney, and seven hours north of Melbourne, Spilt Milk is the ultimate excuse to grab your friends, pack up the car and head off on a road trip.
-It attracts punters from all over the east coast and, with artists like Peking Duk, Flume, Sticky Fingers, Lorde and Tash Sultana as alumni of the festival, it isn’t hard to see why.
+Only a three-hour drive south of Sydney and seven hours north of Melbourne, Spilt Milk is the ultimate excuse to grab your friends, pack up the car and head off on a road trip.
+It attracts punters from all over the east coast and, with artists like Alison Wonderland, Lorde and Tash Sultana on the bill for 2018, it isn’t hard to see why.

 Where: Commonwealth Park, Regatta Place, Parkes